 The Apuseni Mountains are extremely rich in precious natural resources, the most important of these being gold.
 The area has been exploited since the Dacian times and the exploitation expanded greatly during the Roman times.

-The climate in Apuseni is typical for medium height mountains.
+The climate is typical for medium height mountains.
 It is wet and cold on the high peaks, while foehn winds blow on the south-west slopes.

 The Apuseni Mountains have a significant water-way network.
 The most important rivers (Crisurile, Ariesul, Somesul Mic) spring from the Massif Central.
 Their flow is rich and constant.

-The vegetation in the Apuseni Mountains towards the peaks alternates the spruce and the coniferous forests.
+The vegetation towards the peaks alternates the spruce and the coniferous forests.
 On the way down to the meadows in the valley, we pass through deciduous forests, hayfields and natural pastures.

-The caves in the Apuseni Mountains are one of the main tourist attractions.
-Scarisoara Ice Cave, Bears’ Cave, Meziad or The Living Flame Ice Cave are just some of them.
+The caves are one of the main tourist attractions here.
+Scarisoara Cave, Bears’ Cave, Meziad or The Living Flame Ice Cave are just some of them.